 All makes sense so far.
 The right actions for the regulator to take.

 But the direct consequence of Friday's freeze was that, within minutes, customers at all the 'agent' businesses that use WCS to process payments found that payments were blocked and they were unable to access their money.

+That's hundreds of thousands of consumers using products like Pockit, U Account, Curve, ANNA Money, Soldo, Dozens and currency exchange cards such as FairFX.
 Most devastating are the effects to those using Pockit and U Account, both designed for people unable to access a traditional bank account.
 These are people on low incomes or benefits who probably use these prepaid cards as their primary account.